IoT Connector Management¶

 Device Identifier

-Device ID is unique (within the IoT Connector) to the specific 'thing' or 'device' that is sending data to Exosite and will be tracked as a unique connected IoT device.
-Could be a serial number, MAC address, etc, but is fully definable by the IoT Connector manager and device firmware.
-This ID is used in addition to the IoT Connector ID to be unique in the Exosite platform, such as 09iolmnn8090ol.00AB01
+The Device Identifier is unique (within the IoT Connector) to the specific 'thing' or 'device' that is sending data to Exosite and will be tracked as a unique connected IoT device.
+The identifier could be a serial number, MAC address, etc, but is fully definable by the IoT Connector manager and device firmware.
+This identifier is used in addition to the IoT Connector ID to be unique in the Exosite platform, such as 09iolmnn8090ol.00AB01

 .